AMS 110, Probability and Statistics for Life Sciences

 Required Course Materials for Summer and Fall 2022:

 Please be sure to choose ISBN 9781323840115 which includes MyLab Access Code + eText (both items required for the course.)
 Hard copy of the textbook is OPTIONAL (not required).

-Students may purchase course materials through Follett Bookstore, or directly through
+Students may purchase course materials through Barnes & Noble campus bookstore, or

 - Log in to your Blackboard Account, and access Course AMS 110